abhaytiket/encryptedsearch/README.md

 # encryptedsearch
-A quick demo on how to search encrypted data in mysql and mongodb
+A quick demo on how to search encrypted data in mysql and mongodb using blind indexing technique.